britnaybeaudry/Professional_DEVELOPment_Week/photos/README.md

-Here are just some photos for the guide, stored here for easy convenience.
+Here are just some photos for the Professional DEVELOPment Markdown Resume guide, stored here for easy convenience.